List of Kelly Clarkson promotional tours

-The following is a comprehensive list of American pop-rock artist, Kelly Clarkson's promotional tours.
+The following is a comprehensive list of American pop singer Kelly Clarkson's promotional tours.
 The singer has also been on numerous headlining and co-headlining concert tours.

 2003: Kelly Clarkson in Concert

 Kelly Clarkson in Concert is a promotional tour by American pop rock artist, Kelly Clarkson.
 The tour supported her debut album, Thankful.
 Primarily visiting the United States, the singer played state and county fairs, along with theatres.
 Stops in California were cancelled due to illness and were unable to be rescheduled.
 Clarkson's setlist composed of songs from her album and covers from Aretha Franklin, Garth Brooks, Reba McEntire, Bonnie Raitt, Aerosmith and No Doubt.
 The tour was proposed to include Japan and the United Kingdom, however, it did not come to fruition.